tzlaine/small_wg1_papers/P3116_policy_for_explicit.md

   this use of `explicit` part of the policy.
 We can always add it later if it becomes common.

+The take-away here is that the three rules proposed in this paper are applied with a high level of consistency in the standard today.
+Though there are plenty of other uses of `explicit`, as outlined above, none of those uses is contrary to the three rules proposed.

-## 2. A survey of the prior art of the topic, as appears in the standard.
+## (2) A survey of the prior art of the topic, as appears in the standard.

 Here is a breakdown of the use of `explicit` in the library clauses, clause by clause.